-If you develop your own dose calibrator calibration procedure for review, you should carefully review 641-41.2(17) and all the features in the model procedure, including Table C.1.
-Say on your application, "We have developed a dose calibrator calibration procedure for your review that is appended as Appendix C," and submit your dose calibrator calibration procedure.
+If you develop your own dose calibrator calibration procedure for review, you should carefully review 641-41.2(17) and all the features in the model procedure.
+Say on your application, "We have developed a dose calibrator calibration procedure for your review that is appended as Appendix C," and submit your dose calibrator calibration procedure for approval.